Comcast/go-leaderelection/README.md

 ## Query status
 Candidates are always notified when an election's status changes.
 It is up to the client to cache this status if they need to reference it between status changes.

-# Testing the package
+# Prerequisites

-Testing the package requires certain prerequisites be met
+1. `go-leaderelection` uses `github.com/samuel/go-zookeeper/zk`.

-1. All tests require the availablility of a Zookeeper installation. `Election_test.go` requires that Zookeeper be running.
+1. All tests require the availablility of a Zookeeper installation. `zkServer.sh` must be in the path. `Election_test.go` requires that Zookeeper be running.
 The integration tests control Zookeeper so Zookeeper should not be running when executing the integration tests.

+Testing the package has additional prerequisites:

-1. The integration tests leverage `github.com.Comcast.goint`.
+1. The integration tests leverage `github.com/Comcast/goint`.
 This package must be installed prior to executing integration tests.